glueops-rip/glueops-dev-old/docs/docusaurs.md

 3. Review and merge the pull requests in the deployment-configurations repository.
 This will trigger the deployment process to both the `prod` and `uat` environments.

-5. Once the deployment process is completed, your application will be accessible in both the `prod` and `uat` environments hostnames
+5. Once the deployment process is completed, your application will be accessible in both the `prod` and `uat` environments hostnames.

 ## Conclusion